masegalab/masegalab.github.io/portfolio/network-chart.md

     <img src="{{site.baseurl}}/portfolio/img/panama2.jpg" class="img-responsive" alt="Website">

     <p>The Network Chart demo and documentation can be seen at the following <a href="http://poderopedia.github.io/panama-network/">URL</a>.
 The code is licensed as open-souce and hosted in a GitHub <a href="https://github.com/poderopedia/panama-network"> repository</a>.
-It includes many more features as clickable node to expand the graph with new data, refresh and fullscreen among other</p>
+It includes many more features as clickable node to expand the graph with new data, refresh and fullscreen among others.</p>

     <div id="demo-network-chart"></div>

-    <p> The Network Chart can support much bigger amounts of data as it is shown in the <a href="{{ site.baseurl/portfolio/random-network.md}}"> Random Network </a>example.
+    <p> The Network Chart can support much bigger amounts of data as it is shown in the <a href="{{ site.baseurl }}/portfolio/random-network.md"> Random Network </a>example.
 The following is a screenshot corresponding to a graph with 1000 nodes and randomly assigned links.

     <img src="{{site.baseurl}}/portfolio/img/panama2.jpg" class="img-responsive" alt="Website">